crteensy/DmaSpi/README.md

 Features
 --
 - A data source is optional.
-  If only dummy data has to be sent to a slave, that's possible;
+  If only dummy data has to be sent to a slave, that's possible without a data source buffer;
 - A sink for data received from a slave is optional.
   Slave data can be discarded;
 - The maximum transfer length is 32767;